Posting Date: July 31, 2018

 - Ability to effectively and decisively deal with

 - Ability to collaborate and work co-operatively with

 - Ability to work in diversified

 - Knowledge of community resources, the Mental Health Act and other relevant legislations.

 - Proficiency in Microsoft Office and

 - Strong organizational

-- A satisfactory result of Vulnerable Sector Police Record Check is a requirement of this position.
+- Required a satisfactory result of Vulnerable Sector Police Record

 Qualified applicants may apply with a resume and cover letter to firstname.lastname@example.org

 We are an inclusive employer.
 If contacted for an interview, please let us know if you have any needs.